 Currently, testosterone therapy for women remains non-FDA approved but is available through doctors who prescribe it at low doses “off-label” to women.

-In a meta-analysis of research using testosterone replacement in post-menopausal women, researchers found testosterone to be an effective solution for low libido.
+In a meta-analysis9 of research using testosterone replacement in post-menopausal women, researchers found testosterone to be an effective solution for low libido.
 Transdermal testosterone is preferred over oral hormones, as oral testosterone tends to increase LDL cholesterol.

 Side effects of testosterone replacement may include weight gain, acne, and unwanted hair growth, such as on the chin and chest.